 What is a Six Sigma Green Belt?

-A (Lean) Six Sigma Green Belt is a practitioner trained in DMAIC who leads small to mid-size projects to cut waste, defects, and cycle time.
-Green Belts analyze data, implement improvements, and sustain gains with control plans—often while holding a primary role in their function.
+A Six Sigma Green Belt is a practitioner trained in Lean Six Sigma and the DMAIC methodology who leads small to mid-size improvement projects.
+Green Belts analyze data, reduce waste, and improve quality—typically while maintaining their primary role within an organization.

-At SSGI, our expert-led Green Belt certification program equips professionals with practical tools to manage real-world projects with confidence.
-Our certifications have been trusted by over 1,000 organizations including Tesla, Maersk, and Disney.
+At SSGI, our expert-led Green Belt Certification provides the practical skills needed to lead real improvement projects.
+Our programs are trusted by over 1,000 organizations including Tesla, Maersk, Disney, and the U.S. Government.

-In this short video, Professor Barry Shore, PhD—award-winning instructor and course developer—provides an overview of what’s covered in the Green Belt certification and how it prepares professionals for real-world success.
+In this short video above, Professor Barry Shore, PhD—award-winning instructor and course developer—explains what’s included in the Green Belt program and how it prepares professionals for real-world success.

 What Does a Six Sigma Green Belt Do?

-Choosing a Green Belt path depends on cost, exam style, and renewal.
-The table below compares the three common routes so you can pick the option that fits your timeline and budget
+Choosing a Green Belt certification depends on cost, exam structure, prerequisites, and renewal policies.
+The table below compares three major options so you can choose what works best for your schedule and budget.

 ASQ vs IASSC (PeopleCert) vs SSGI — Green Belt at a Glance